Tradespeople and professionals involved in the maintenance, construction or renovation of buildings are likely to be exposed to asbestos at work.

 There is no safe level of exposure to asbestos.
 If you think it might be asbestos, treat it like it is.

 Get trained about asbestos and make sure your workplace has the right procedures to keep you and others safe.
-See the SafeWork NSW website for Codes of Practice, advice and resources about safety and training.

 Trades who may find asbestos on the work site include: